Kix48/CS180-Group-Project/README.md

 Containter MessagingPanel - displays all information regarding the messaging between two users.
 Contains a field for all messages, a text box to send more, remove messages, and return to the main menu. <br>

+Container ProfilePage - Displays info for a user, such as their name, age, profile picture, and the option to change your friendship with them. <br>

 Run - Starts the GUI's once connected to the server, and displays the login page. <br>